Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 October 10 is the National Day of the Republic of China (10/10 Day or Double Ten Day) and a national holiday.
 Often incorrectly described (even by locals) as “Taiwan’s birthday”, the day commemorates the Wuchang Uprising in China, which eventually led to the establishment of the Republic of China.

-In 2020, Double Ten Day falls on a Saturday, but the government is giving people a day off the day before (Friday, October 9).
+In 2021, Double Ten Day falls on a Sunday, but the government is giving people a day off on Monday the 11th to make up for it.
 This is important to note because hotels and trains fill up quickly on long weekends in Taiwan.
 The day is celebrated with a ceremony at the Presidential Office Building in Taipei; don’t go out of your way for it.

-Some other Taipei October events include the Taipei Jazz Festival, taking place at venues throughout the city in October, and the Digital Arts Festival held at the Bottle Cap Factory Nangang from October 1 to 15.
+Some other Taipei October events include the Taipei Jazz Festival, taking place at venues throughout the city in October, and the Digital Arts Festival, which last year was held at the Bottle Cap Factory Nangang from October 1 to 15.

-For one month beginning on October 16, Beitou Hot Spring Museum will host its anniversary event, which usually includes a variety of performances, exhibits, and other activities.
+For one month beginning on October 16, Beitou Hot Spring Museum usually hosts its anniversary event, which includes a variety of performances, exhibits, and other activities.
 Late October is also the first point in the season when you might start thinking about getting into the hot springs at Beitou.
 See my full guide to Beitou for the best ones.

-From October 17-19, Chiang Kai-Shek Memorial hall will host the annual Taipei Hakka Yimin festival, highlighting Taiwan’s Hakka culture.
+In Mid-October, Chiang Kai-Shek Memorial hall usually hosts the annual Taipei Hakka Yimin festival, highlighting Taiwan’s Hakka culture.
 To learn more about the Hakka people, read my guide to Miaoli, Taiwan.

 For us grown-ups, a number of Taipei night clubs throw some pretty wild parties on Halloween, but the party of all parties is without a doubt Resurrected.
 The venue varies, but in recent years it has been held at an awesome outdoor venue on Tiger Mountain.
 Tickets are usually available from iBon machines in all convenience stores.